Location: Ischia, Italy

 *All payments incur a 5% bank transfer fee.

-Project Fee includes all accommodation, insurance, in-country support, electricity and gas, port fees and petrol, scientific supervision and lectures on cetaceans held by the researchers, Certificate of Participation, orientation and all project-related activities.
+Project Fee includes all accommodation, insurance, in-country support, electricity and gas, port fees, scientific supervision and lectures on cetaceans held by the researchers, Certificate of Participation (upon request), orientation, and all project-related activities.

 What’s not included:

 Meals and petrol (30 euros per day, to be paid on site), flights, airport pick-up, visas (if applicable), and vaccinations.
 Full assistance will be provided in if you choose our premium support.